 Common Usage Mistakes That Lead to Problems

-Some extension cord issues develop not because of visible damage, but because of how the cord is used.
-Certain usage patterns can place excessive strain on the cord and increase the risk of overheating.
+Some problems develop due to how the cord is used rather than visible damage.
+Certain usage patterns can place excessive strain on the cord.

-• Using extension cords with high-power appliances like heaters or microwaves
+1. Using cords with high-power appliances like heaters

-• Using cords not rated for the required electrical load
+3. Using cords not rated for required load

-• Leaving cords plugged in for extended periods without monitoring
+4. Leaving cords plugged in for long periods

-These conditions increase electrical resistance and heat buildup, which can eventually lead to the warning signs described earlier.
+These conditions increase resistance and heat buildup, eventually leading to the warning signs described earlier.

 How Extension Cord Problems Typically Progress

-As the condition worsens, heat buildup increases, leading to visible damage such as discoloration, brittleness, or exposed wiring.
+As conditions worsen, heat buildup increases and leads to visible damage such as discoloration or brittleness.
 Electrical performance may also become unstable.

 In advanced stages, the cord may fail completely or create a fire hazard due to overheating or electrical arcing.